Step in the Name of Love

-"Step in the Name of Love (Remix)" is a hit song by R&B singer R. Kelly.
-Taken from the 2003 album Chocolate Factory, the song became the tenth single from Kelly (and the final one to date) to reach #1 on the R&B chart, particularly on the strength of the song's remix.
+"Step in the Name of Love (Remix)" is a song by R&B singer R. Kelly.
+Taken from the 2003 album Chocolate Factory, the song became the tenth single from Kelly (and the final one to date) to reach number one on the R&B chart, particularly on the strength of the song's remix.
 It also peaked at number nine on the pop charts on December 2, 2003.
-The original "Step in the Name of Love", which is on the unreleased 2002 album "Loveland" as well as the Chocolate Factory album, described a dance style initially created in Chicago called "stepping".
-That dance, and the music associated with it, was heavily featured on disc one of his 2004 double album, "Happy People/U Saved Me".
+The original "Step in the Name of Love", which is on the unreleased 2002 album Loveland as well as the Chocolate Factory album, described a dance style initially created in Chicago called "stepping".
+The dance, and the music associated with it, was heavily featured on disc one of his 2004 double album, Happy People/U Saved Me.
 The song became an impromptu "anthem" for steppers and the dance.
 In the UK, the song was a double A-side with "Thoia Thoing".